procrastinate-org/procrastinate/README.rst

     # Run a worker
     procrastinate worker -q sums

-Lastly, you can use Procrastinate asynchronously too:
+Lastly, you can use Procrastinate asynchronously too (actually, it's the recommended way to use it):

 .. code-block:: python